Different Types of Chillers: Industrial Chillers Guide

 Food & Beverage Chillers

 Maintaining optimal temperatures for food and beverage products is critical to ensure their safety and quality.
 Food and beverage chillers are used in the industry to achieve this, whether it’s to cool liquids like milk or juice or to keep food products fresh.
-Different types of chillers are available, including air-cooled and water-cooled units, with the size of the chiller depending on the amount of product being cooled and temperature requirements.
+Different types of chillers are available, including air- and water-cooled units, with the size of the chiller depending on the amount of product being cooled and temperature requirements.

 Medical Chillers